-In 2016, 2015 and 2014, additional appropriations of surplus amounting to P1.2 million, P1.4 million and P1.6 million, respectively, pertain to the portion of the Bank's income from trust operations set-up in compliance with BSP regulations.
+In 2016, 2015 and 2014, additional appropriations of surplus amounting to P1.2 million, P1.4 million and P1.6 million, respectively, pertain to the portion of the Bank's income from trust operations set-up in compliance with BSP regulations (see Note 28).

 On August 16, 2003, the BOD approved the establishment of a sinking fund for the exclusive purpose of the redemption of redeemable preferred shares should the Bank opt to redeem the shares.
-As of June 30, 2017 and December 31, 2016, the sinking fund for the redemption of redeemable preferred shares is yet to be established.
+As of March 31, 2017 and Decmeber 31, 2016, the sinking fund for the redemption of redeemable preferred shares is yet to be established.